-You can’t rent these however and will need to purchase them outright.
-Home Depot sells the 7″ version right now for $86.
-Prices seem to fluctuate on this product so you may want to check Amazon as well.
+You can’t rent these, however, and will need to purchase them outright.
+Home Depot sells the 7″ version.
+You can also shop here at Amazon as well.

-Diamabrush says that the slower the RPM’s the better.
+Diamabrush says that slower RPM’s are better.
 The faster speed grinders have a tendency of heating up and clogging the blades.
 If your only option is a single speed grinder, don’t use one that spins any faster than 6000 rpm’s.
 If you are worried about the speed, Diamabrush says grinding wet will keep the blades cool and prevent clogging or glazing.